Chris Collins (New York politician)

-Christopher Carl Collins (born May 20, 1950) is an American politician, businessman, and convicted felon who served as the U.S. representative for New York's 27th congressional district from 2013 until his resignation in 2019.
+Christopher Carl Collins (born May 20, 1950) is an American politician and businessman who served as the U.S. representative for New York's 27th congressional district from 2013 until his resignation in 2019.
 Collins was elected Erie County Executive in 2007 and held that position for one term.
-A member of the Republican Party, Collins was the first sitting U.S. Representative to endorse Donald Trump for President of the United States, and he served on Trump's presidential transition team.
-He resigned his seat in 2019 and afterwards pleaded guilty to insider trading and lying to the FBI.
+A member of the Republican Party, Collins was the first sitting U.S. representative to endorse Donald Trump for president of the United States in 2016, and he served on Trump's first presidential transition team.
+He resigned his seat in 2019 and afterwards pleaded guilty to insider trading and lying to the FBI, which are felony federal crimes.

 Collins and his son, Cameron Collins, were arrested by the Federal Bureau of Investigation on August 8, 2018, and charged with insider trading and making false statements.
 Three days later, Collins announced that he was suspending his bid for a fourth term in Congress; however, on September 17, 2018, he resumed his re-election campaign.
-Collins was narrowly re-elected to Congress on November 6, 2018, with his 2016 percentage of 67% reduced to 49%.
+Collins was narrowly re-elected to Congress on November 6, 2018.
 On September 30, 2019, Collins announced his resignation from the House of Representatives.
-The resignation went into effect the following morning, and, later that day, Collins pleaded guilty.
-He was pardoned by President Donald Trump on December 22, 2020.
+His resignation went into effect on October 1, and he pleaded guilty later that day.
+Collins began serving a 26-month prison sentence in October 2020, but was pardoned by President Donald Trump on December 22, 2020.

+In June 2025, Collins announced his candidacy for the U.S. House to represent Florida's 19th congressional district in 2026.

 Early life, education, business career, and family

 Collins was born in 1950 in Schenectady, New York, the son of Constance (Messier) and Gerald Edward Collins.
 Collins moved around the country with his family, as his father was transferred several times by General Electric.
 Collins graduated from Hendersonville High School in Hendersonville, North Carolina, in 1968.

 Collins earned a Bachelor of Science in Mechanical Engineering from North Carolina State University, where he was a member of the Sigma Pi fraternity, in 1972.
-Collins was inducted into the North Carolina State University Mechanical and Aerospace Engineering Department Hall of Fame in November 2015.
 He then earned a master's degree in business administration from the University of Alabama at Birmingham in 1975.

 Collins worked as a mechanical engineer at Westinghouse Electric.
 Collins also served as President and CEO of Nuttall Gear Corporation located in Niagara Falls, New York.
 Nuttall Gear was a 1983 leveraged buyout of the Westinghouse Electric Gear Division located in Buffalo, New York.
 In 1997, Collins sold Nuttall to Colfax Corporation, based in Annapolis, Maryland.

+Collins was inducted into the North Carolina State University Mechanical and Aerospace Engineering Department Hall of Fame in November 2015.

-As of 2018, Collins and his wife, Mary, have three children and three grandchildren.
+As of 2018, Collins and his wife, Mary, had three children and three grandchildren.